juniorsundarCasual/TGT/vault/volume-2.chapter-080.md

 "ENOUGH!"
 Jean screamed.

-"Young miss?
+"Young Miss?
 Is there a problem?"
 Josie quickly walked up to the inflamed Jean.

 "...
 Nothing...
 Umm...
 Josie?"
 She asked.